dbstjswo505/Text-based-Video-Retrieval/README.md

 TVMR is proposed to debiasing in video moment retrieval via conjugating retrieval bias in either positive or negative way.

 ## Overview
-TVMR is composed of 3 modules: (a) BMR which reveals biased retrieval, (b) NMR which performs accurate retrieval, (c) SQuiD which removes bad biases from accurate retrieval of NMR subject to the meaning of query.
+TVMR is composed of 3 modules: (a) BMR which reveals biased retrieval, (b) NMR which performs accurate retrieval, (c) counterfactual framework which removes bad biases from accurate retrieval of NMR subject to the meaning of query.

 ## Implementation